YUDANE

 The differentiator

-One verdict, after the four traps that stop a foreign buyer.
+The four legal walls that can stop a foreign buyer.

 An ordinary listing risk score is not enough for keibai.
 A court auction is all-cash with no loan contingency, sold as-is with no agent and no warranty, and four conditions in the court files can stop a foreign buyer before they ever bid.
-Yudane reads each lot against all four, then returns a single call — Proceed, Caution, Avoid, or Cannot bid — with the reasons, the scenario costs, and the bid math.
+Yudane puts each lot's court facts in English against all four walls, with the statutory bid math, so you know exactly which questions to take to a licensed professional before you commit a deposit.

 01